turbot/steampipe-plugin-github/docs/tables/github_repository_issue.md

 ```

-### List the open issues in a repository assigned to a specific user
+### List the open issues and PRs in a repository assigned to a specific user

 ```sql
 select